chengzhengqian/VDATN3multi.jl/README.md

 # VDATN3multi.jl

 ## Tutorial
+### Intructions to run the examples
+All examples to run VDAT and scripts to generate plots are located in <path_to_VDATN3multi>/src/example/.
+The following code snippets may be outdated, please refer to the lastest version of the code to find the correct usage.
 ### Include vdat.jl
 To start with, include the vdat.jl.
 The following code assumes current path is <path_to_VDATN3multi>/src/example/ https://github.com/chengzhengqian/VDATN3multi.jl/blob/8afb25f6b68dfad11e288ed0479c6095f79ed17c/src/example/example_one_band_half.jl#L3